The Mislaid Beringa Petroglyph

 Rock Art at Beringa

-It is also remarkable that, although especially because of the rich rock art repertoire especially at the rock art sites of Toro Muerto and Alto de Pitis, the Majes Valley truly deserves the title “the Death Valley of the Andes” (Van Hoek 2013), none of the published works about Beringa (available to me) offers any link with the rich rock art gamut of the Majes Valley, while the presence of at least the Toro Muerto petroglyphs certainly will have been known to many of the researchers digging at Beringa.
-Only Tung (2007b: 258) mentions the presence of petroglyph boulders at Beringa, without, unfortunately, offering any further information or illustrations and thus, more importantly, without establishing any relationship with the rich repertoire of the important neighbouring rock art sites in the Majes Valley and beyond.
+It is moreover remarkable that, although – especially because of the rich rock art repertoire especially at the rock art sites of Toro Muerto and Alto de Pitis, the Majes Valley truly deserves the title “the Death Valley of the Andes” (Van Hoek 2013) – none of the published works about Beringa (available to me) offers any link with the rich rock art gamut of the Majes Valley, while the presence of at least the Toro Muerto petroglyphs certainly will have been known to many of the researchers digging at Beringa.
+Only the paper by Tung (2007b: 258) mentions the presence of petroglyph boulders at Beringa, without, unfortunately, offering any further information or illustrations, and, more importantly, also not offering the possibility to establish any relationship with the rich repertoire of the important neighbouring rock art sites in the Majes Valley and beyond.

-Of course I was curious to learn more about the Beringa petroglyphs and emailed Tung, but unfortunately Tung was not able to help me (or not helpful) by providing me with any additional information about the style and content of the rock art at Beringa.
-She emailed me that she did not have any photos of the petroglyphs at Beringa; not even of the “camelid” petroglyph, because that was not her primary area of research (Tung, July 2012: pers. comm.).
-To me this sounds very strange because in her paper she writes that “numerous photos were taken throughout the process of surface collection and excavation” (Tung 2007b: 269; my emphases).
-Why excluding or not photographing such an important find?
+Of course I was curious to learn more about the Beringa petroglyphs and thus I emailed Tung, but unfortunately she was not able to help me by providing me with any additional information about the style and content of the rock art at Beringa.
+She emailed me that she did not have any photos of the petroglyphs at Beringa; not even of the “camelid” petroglyph, because that was not her primary subject of exploration (Tung, July 2012: pers. comm.).
+To me this sounds very strange, because in her paper she writes that many photos had been taken during excavation (Tung 2007b: 269).
+Why not photographing such an important find?
 Did she not realise how crucial this petroglyph was?
-An archaeologist working in the Majes Valley – housing one of the biggest rock art concentrations in the world – should have been aware in advance of the importance of rock art in general and of the Beringa “camelid” petroglyph in particular.
+An archaeologist working in the Majes Valley – housing one of the biggest rock art concentrations in the world – should have been aware in advance of the importance of rock art in general, and of the Beringa “camelid” petroglyph in particular.

-What makes the lack of any illustration of the Beringa petroglyphs even more hard to believe is the fact that she wrote: “Using a theodolite, the mapping team documented all visible architectural features, trash berms, tomb openings, looters’ pits, petroglyphs, surface collection units, excavation units, and the edge of the site as demarcated by a steep escarpment along its western edge” (Tung 2007b: 269; my emphases).
+What makes the lack of any illustration of the Beringa petroglyphs even more hard to believe, is the fact that she wrote in her paper that the mapping team documented all visible architectural features, including petroglyphs (Tung 2007b: 269).
+When I informed Tung (in 2012) about this inconsistency, she abruptly ended our constructive email-communication.
 Having said all this, I now wonder why no illustrations of the Beringa petroglyphs are available.
-Has it anything to do with silencing a non-academic rock art researcher?
+Has it anything to do with silencing a rock art researcher, only because he spotted an inconsistency?

-Consequently I asked Augusto Cardona Rosas, an archaeologist deeply interested in Arequipa rock art and director of CIARQ, Arequipa, who visited the Beringa Project, and Bruce Owen of the Department of Anthropology, Sonoma State University, USA, who functioned as the project ceramicist during a large part of the excavations, if they had taken any photographs of the petroglyphs.
-Through emails they both answered me that they as well did not have any photographs of the petroglyphs at Beringa (2012: pers. comm.).
+Consequently I asked Augusto Cardona Rosas, an archaeologist deeply interested in Arequipa rock art and director of CIARQ, Arequipa, who visited the Beringa Project, and Bruce Owen of the Department of Anthropology, Sonoma State University, USA, who functioned as the project-ceramicist during a large part of the excavations, if they had taken any photographs of the petroglyphs.
+Via email they both answered me that they as well did not have any photographs of the petroglyphs at Beringa (2012: pers. comm.).

 To me it sounds very hard to believe that a scientific, archaeological survey would not ([photo]graphically) record all items related to the investigations; thus also not all rock art manifestations.
 Why only illustrating and fully describing ‘placas pintadas’ [Tung 2007b: Fig 9] and not the petroglyphs?
 In this study I argue that a full record of the “camelid” petroglyph (said to have been discovered in Unit 2 – Sector A) would have been of crucial importance in understanding Majes rock art in general (sensu stricto and sensu lato).